 Have you heard that saying about the opposite of addiction?
 You might respond by saying “the opposite of addiction is sobriety.”
 I thought so too, at one point.

 The opposite of addiction isn’t sobriety, it’s connection.

 I heard that before I started recovery and it didn’t really make sense to me.
 And if you want the truth, it didn’t make sense to me until I was out of rehab and getting back to some kind of normalcy.

-Then one day I was thinking about all the struggles I’d had, stuff I’d gone through to get where I am.
-The day I went to rehab I didn’t go alone.
+Then one day I was thinking about all the struggles I’d had, the stuff I’d gone through to get where I am.
+The day I went to alcohol rehab I didn’t go alone.
 A family member drove me.

 Later on, they visited me.
 And I ended up making friends with someone in the treatment facility.
 We still talk.
 All those connections, all those people who were there to help me and make sure I knew I wasn’t alone.

 Again—not going to lie—I needed it.
-There were more than a few days where I needed someone to keep me going.
+There were more than a few days when I needed someone to keep me going.
 It hurts to admit, but even knowing how badly I wanted to be sober, deciding not to drink was sometimes the hardest thing I’d do all day.